longkun-uestc/P_Mask_RCNN/README.md

 # P_mask_RCNN for pulmonary embolism(PE) detection and segmentation

 This is an implementation of P_Mask RCNN on Python 3, Keras, and TensorFlow>=1.10, <2.0.
-The code inherits from [Mask RCNN] (https://github.com/matterport/Mask_RCNN).
+The code inherits from [Mask RCNN](https://github.com/matterport/Mask_RCNN).
 We mainly modified its RPN part.
 Our method has a better performance on small object detection.

 ![Instance Segmentation Sample](images/p2.jpg)